 It’s every photographer’s dream – a single lens that can do the job of two or more individual optics, that saves weight and space in your camera bag and saves all that tiresome lens-swapping and the missed shots that so often go with it.

-Superzoom lenses don’t usually set high standards for optical performance, and yuo won't find many on our list of the best Canon lenses, but Canon says the performance of the RF 24-240mm f/4-6.3 IS USM is ‘RF quality’, meaning that it exploits the new RF lens mount width and flange distance and Canon’s latest lens technologies to meet new, higher standards of performance.
+Superzoom lenses don’t usually set high standards for optical performance, and you won't find many on our list of the best Canon lenses (opens in new tab), but Canon says the performance of the RF 24-240mm f/4-6.3 IS USM is ‘RF quality’, meaning that it exploits the new RF lens mount width and flange distance and Canon’s latest lens technologies to meet new, higher standards of performance.

 That will be good news to photographers wary of ‘superzoom’ lenses, which traditionally bring lots of optical compromises in exchange for that extended focal length.